EQUUSOMA® as a Paradigm

 - A mental health professional or dually-trained professional partnering with an equine professional to offer horsemanship instruction, equine behaviour consultation, or riding instruction (“therapist-assisted horsemanship”).

-Participants are expected to have familiarity and experience in handling horses in an ethical, respectful way that takes into consideration equine ethology, behaviour, psychology, and psychophysiology.
+Participants are expected to have familiarity and experience in handling equines in an ethical, respectful way that takes into consideration equine ethology, behaviour, psychology, and psychophysiology.
 Participants must also demonstrate a commitment to learning and applying methods that align with equitation science and/or Indigenous ways of knowing, and to continuing education in these areas.

 Participants with less equine experience are welcome to attend EQUUSOMA® training and will be expected to co-facilitate with an equine professional or dually-trained facilitator in order to practice safely and ethically.

 Similarly, equine professionals without the requisite human facilitation skills and training are expected to work with a co-facilitator with this scope of practice when offering services to clients.

 The EQUUSOMA® model was developed in alignment with the ethics and standards of the Professional Association of Equine-Facilitated Wellness, an organization that prioritizes the needs of the animals in equine interaction programs and promotes trauma-informed practice.